Skip to content

 • PyExecutor: Python-specific script loading, export resolution, instance caching, and binding validation

-• JsExecutor: JavaScript-specific script loading, function lookup, and binding validation
+• JsExecutor: experimental JavaScript-specific script loading, function lookup, and binding validation

 • PolyglotHelper: language-specific Context creation and initialization